mickael-menu/ShadowVim/Documentation/Research/Buffer.md

 ## Partial changes synchronization

 This synchronization occurs when the *main* buffer emits events for discrete changes.

-To prevent messing up the *subordinate* buffer with garbage events, partial changes are only applied if the content of the *subordinate* is the same as the content of *main* before the change.
-If it's not the case, the *subordinate* will become *frozen* until the token is released and the buffer-wide synchronization is triggered.
+They are applied by modifying discrete range of text in the *subordinate* buffer.
+If at some point the data gets corrupted, it will automatically be resynchronized once the *main* buffer releases the token.

 ## Buffer-wide synchronization